ExpressionEngine/ExpressionEngine/changelogs/major.rst

    - Added <new feature>
    - Fixed Bug (#<issue number>) where <bug behavior>.

+- Template editor improvements
-- You can now comment EE template code with `command + /` in the template editor
+    - You can now comment EE code with `command + /` in the template editor
+    - You can now select a single line of text when clicking on a gutter number in the template editor
+    - Improved EE syntax highlighting

 Developers
 - Updated CodeMirror to version 5.48